 Pilates is an accessible practice that can be achieved with special Pilates equipment such as the reformer or with nothing but a mat!
-At Sheppard Method Pilates in Los Angeles, we offer a range of options, from private lessons to group classes.
+At Sheppard Method Pilates in Westwood, we offer a range of options, from private lessons to group classes.
 Some of our classes are shaped around specific Pilates equipment, while other Pilates equipment pieces can simply be additional accessories you add to your supplemental at-home practices.

 1. The Pilates Reformer

 The Pilates reformer is a classic piece of equipment used in Pilates intended to implement resistance training into your low-impact practice.
 Created by Joseph Pilates himself, the reformer uses a padded carriage on a wooden frame and uses an adjustable spring system to enable different levels of resistance.
 The Pilates reformer allows for a full range of motion, which helps to increase flexibility and build strength at the same time.
 This combination is great for those advanced or experienced in Pilates who want to add challenge and variety to their practice.
 But it is also excellent for beginners, as the reformer offers support for the full range of motion that you may not be able to achieve on the mat when you are first getting started.
 The reformer is also a great way for your Pilates instructor to diagnose and understand your own physical movement and where and how to improve.